nowtech-common/cpp-logger/README.md

 ### Invocation

+#### All-purpose solution

-The API has for static method templates, which lets the log system be ca= lled from any place in the application:
+The API has for static method templates, which lets the log system be called from any place in the application:

   - `static void send(LogApp aApp, Args... args) noexcept;`
   - `static void send(Args... args) noexcept;`